EladB1/The/README.md

 ### Interfaces

 An interface is just a contract of functions that can be used.

+Interface functions usually don't have bodies, but if they do, that will be treated as the default implementation.
+If a function has a body, any consumers of the interface don't have to implement that function, but if they do, their implementation would override the default.

-Any types that implement all functions within the interface, can be considered to be the same type.
+Any types that implement all functions (other than default implementations) within the interface, can be considered to be the same type.
 If a function accepts the `Vehicle` interface as a parameter and the `Car` type implements the interface, then the function can take a `Car`.
 All interface functions are public and must remain public during implementation.